jeff4/twelvety/src/_includes/content.md

 - Minified HTML, CSS and JS
 - Responsive picture shortcode **with AVIF and WebP support**
 - Content-hash of assets

-See the [GitHub repository](https://github.com/gregives/twelvety) for documentation.

-Made and used by [Greg Ives](https://gregives.co.uk)

 <!-- Markdown images will automatically use the responsive picture shortcode -->
 ![Time-lapse of a blue and white train moving fast through a station](train.jpg)